Fix and Optimize Database Performance Degradation

 Screen shot shows some ways to Ways to fix and optimize Database Performance Degradation

 Database and server connections are also constantly checked by dbWatch Control Center.
-The monitoring dashboard lists all possible issues and provide keen statistics of databases when a problem occurs.
-The screenshot below in red highlights the issues encountered when the job is scheduled to run.
-Dominantly, no backup plans were established for the instance listed which categorized them as recurring issues.
+The monitoring dashboard lists all possible issues and provides detailed statistics of databases when a problem occurs.
+The screenshot below, highlighted in red, illustrates issues encountered during a scheduled job run.
+Most notably, no backup plans were established for the listed instance, categorizing them as recurring issues.

 Monitoring Your Instances Constantly